vprawin/Customer-Risk-Prediction/README.md

 - These 20 features are used to predict if the customer could be given a credit
 - Many features required data cleaning.

+3 Models were used to predict the Credit Capabilities of Customer
+- Decision Tree
+- Random Forest
+- Logistic Regression

+Result: Random Forest Preformed extremely well with an accuracy of 88.4%